-The level of funds available to fund future reserves is based upon projections from the updated Financial Forecasting Model (FFM).
+The level of funds depicted in Attachment 1 is based upon projections from the updated Financial Forecasting Model (FFM).
 The FFM projects balances of revenues over expenses starting in FY 2012.
 The projections are based on a model that moderately increases operating expenses and restores recently cut service over time, while also providing for the operation of the Green Line to the River District and the Blue Line to Cosumnes River College upon their completion.